Closure (mathematics): Closure operator

 An element of S is closed if it is its own closure, that is, if $x=C(x).$ By idempotency, an element is closed if and only if it is the closure of some element of S.

-An example of a closure operator that does not operate on subsets is given by the ceiling function, which maps every real number x to the smallest integer that is not smaller than x.
+An example is the topological closure operator; in Kuratowski's characterization, axioms K2, K3, K4' correspond to the above defining properties.
+An example not operating on subsets is the ceiling function, which maps every real number x to the smallest integer that is not smaller than x.

 Closure operator vs. closed sets

 A closure on the subsets of a given set may be defined either by a closure operator or by a set of closed sets that is stable under intersection and includes the given set.
 These two definitions are equivalent.

 Indeed, the defining properties of a closure operator C implies that an intersection of closed sets is closed: if $X = \bigcap X_i$ is an intersection of closed sets, then $C(X)$ must contain X and be contained in every $X_i.$ This implies $C(X) = X$ by definition of the intersection.

 Conversely, if closed sets are given and every intersection of closed sets is closed, then one can define a closure operator C such that $C(X)$ is the intersection of the closed sets containing X.

 This equivalence remains true for partially ordered sets with the greatest-lower-bound property, if one replace "closed sets" by "closed elements" and "intersection" by "greatest lower bound".